How to Keep Outdoor Cats Warm in Winter Weather

 Don’t forget to provide water despite the freezing cold temperatures.
 A heated water bowl keeps the water from forming ice no matter the weather.

-Outdoor cats need more calories in the winter to stay warm.
-Be sure to feed them more.
+Outdoor cats need more calories in the winter to stay warm, so be sure to feed them more.
 If the cat is outside in very cold weather, they could actually benefit from a layer of fat that housecats do not need.

 Got something to say?
 Click here to reply